-We will not sell debt when we are considering your financial situation
+When we cannot we will not sell debt when we are considering your financial situation.

-- 184. While either of the following is the case, we will not sell your debt to anyone else if: - a) we are actively considering your financial situation: - i. under paragraph 167; or - ii. under the hardship variation provisions of the National Credit Code; or - b) you are complying with an arrangement that you and we agreed to after we completed any considerations of the type referred to in this paragraph. - 185.
-However, we may transfer your debt in either of those circumstances if the transfer: - a) is part of a funding arrangement - for example, a securitisation or the issue of covered bonds or similar funding arrangements; or - b) is part of a sale of business or business restructure.
+While either of the following: 184.
+While either of the following is the case, we will not sell your debt to anyone else if: - a) we are actively considering your financial situation: - i. under paragraph 167; or - ii. under the hardship variation provisions of the National Credit Code; or - b) you are complying with an arrangement that you and we agreed to after we completed any considerations of the type referred to in this paragraph. - 185.
+However, we may transfer your debt in either of those circumstances if the transfer: - a) is part of a funding arrangement for example, a securitisation or the issue of covered bonds or similar funding arrangements; or - b) is part of a sale of business or business restructure.